We have often heard or used the phrase “sport, it’s in your DNA”, yet when it comes to sport, this could be true.

 Sport is ever-evolving, and with that, so is the notion of sport science.
 Sport science is delving deeper and deeper into unearthing and developing elite sporting talent.

-Picture the visit to the doctor’s office: As a small child in soccer uniform climbs onto the examining table, her mother asks for help interpreting the report that says her daughter doesn’t have the variant of the ACTN3 gene associated with exceptional athletic prowess.
+But if you have a child, picture the visit to the doctor’s office.
+As the small child in soccer uniform climbs onto the examining table, her mother asks for help interpreting the report that says her daughter doesn’t have the variant of the ACTN3 gene associated with exceptional athletic prowess.

 Brooks and Tarini point out that the meaning of gene tests for sports ability is controversial, and that claims of using them to identify future athletic stars are at best premature.
 Even if a particular gene or set of genes is shown to correlate with athletic success, they sensibly argue, greater contributions will always be made by “psychological traits, training facilities, finances, nutrition, coaching, and just plain luck.”